 Before I get to it, I want to make an important distinction.
-It's not that organic food is more expensive, it's that mass-manufactured, industrial farmed and packaged foods have become so cheap!
+Organic food can be more expensive but we must also have awareness that mass-manufactured, industrial farmed and packaged foods have become so cheap!
 For example, in 1950 30% of a households budget was dedicated towards food vs. only 13% in 2003 - and I can guarantee you it's not because people are eating half the amount of food.

-With that said, I know that budget's can be tight so (in addition to my tips below) if you have to pick a choose where you spend on organic, be sure you use the Dirty Dozen / Clean Fifeteen list to help guide your choices.
+With that said, I know that budgets can be tight so (in addition to my tips below) if you have to pick a choose where you spend on organic, be sure you refer to the clean 15/ dirty dozen list to help guide your choices.